yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/prepare/server-nodes-software/software-on-prem.md

 type: docs
 ---

-{{<tip title="v2.20 and earlier">}}
+{{<tip>}}
-For instructions on preparing nodes for on-premises configurations in v2.20 and earlier, see [Create on-premises provider configuration](/v2.20/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises/).
+For instructions for v2.20 and earlier, see [Create on-premises provider configuration](/v2.20/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises/).
 {{</tip>}}

 When deploying database clusters using an on-premises provider, YugabyteDB Anywhere (YBA) relies on you to manually create the VMs and provide these pre-created VMs to YBA.